 - edX is one of the most popular online learning platforms.
 They have courses from top universities like Harvard and MIT as well as big tech companies like Microsoft.
 Learn more about edX in our review.

-- Coursera is an online learning platform with free and paid courses that teach inbound sales techniques, including researching prospective clients.
+- Coursera is also an online learning platform.
+They have free and paid courses that teach inbound sales techniques, including researching prospective clients.